2tons/i18n-google-spreadsheets/README.md

 1. Go to the [Google Developers Console](https://console.developers.google.com/project)
 2. Select your project or create a new one (and then select it)
-3. Enable the Drive API for your project
+3. Enable the GoogleSheet API for your project

 - In the sidebar on the left, expand **APIs & auth** > **APIs**
-- Search for "drive"
+- Search for "sheet"
-- Click on "Drive API"
+- Click on "Google Sheets API"
 - click the blue "Enable API" button

 4. Create a service account for your project